trailblazer/trailblazer/README.md

 # Trailblazer

 _Trailblazer provides new high-level abstractions for Ruby frameworks.
-It gently enforces encapsulation, an intuitive code structure and gives you an object-oriented architecture._
+It gently enforces encapsulation, an intuitive code structure and approaches the modeling of complex business workflows with a functional mind-set._

 [![Gitter Chat](https://badges.gitter.im/trailblazer/chat.svg)](https://gitter.im/trailblazer/chat)
 [![TRB Newsletter](https://img.shields.io/badge/TRB-newsletter-lightgrey.svg)](http://trailblazer.to/newsletter/)
 [![Gem Version](https://badge.fury.io/rb/trailblazer.svg)](http://badge.fury.io/rb/trailblazer)
 [![Open Source Helpers](https://www.codetriage.com/trailblazer/trailblazer/badges/users.svg)](https://www.codetriage.com/trailblazer/trailblazer)

+## Documentation

-**This document discusses Trailblazer 2.1.** An overview about the additions are [on our website](http://trailblazer.to/blog/2017-12-trailblazer-2-1-what-you-need-to-know.html).
+**This document discusses Trailblazer 2.1.** An overview about the additions are [on our website](http://2019.trailblazer.to/2.1/docs/trailblazer.html#trailblazer-2-1-migration).

+We're working on several new example applications!

+* *Refactoring to Trailblazer* discusses how the cfp-app is converted into a TRB app.
+* *BPMN and workflows* shows in-detail how the new 2.1 features in Trailblazer are used.

 The [1.x documentation is here](http://trailblazer.to/gems/operation/1.1/).

 ## Trailblazer In A Nutshell

 1. All business logic is encapsulated in [operations](#operation) (service objects).
-  * Optional [validation objects](#validation) (Reform and/or Dry-validation) in the operation deserialize and validate input.
-The form object can also be used for rendering.
-  * An optional [policy](#policies) object blocks unauthorized users from running the operation.
-  * Optional [callback](#callbacks) objects allow declaring post-processing logic.
 3. [Controllers](#controllers) instantly delegate to an operation.
 No business code in controllers, only HTTP-specific logic.
 4. [Models](#models) are persistence-only and solely define associations and scopes.
 No business code is to be found here.
 No validations, no callbacks.
 5. The presentation layer offers optional [view models](#views) (Cells) and [representers](#representers) for document APIs.
+6. More complex business flows and life-cycles are modeled using workflows.

 Trailblazer is designed to handle different contexts like user roles by applying [inheritance](#inheritance) between and [composing](#composing) of operations, form objects, policies, representers and callbacks.